LukasBoril/Rest_api_springBoot_tutorial/readme/rest.md

 <br/>

-### Add Getter and Setter for the id in the Model Classes
+### Add Getter and Setter for the id to the Model Classes

 **Checkout**